A Lot or a Little?

 Parents Need to Know

-DAREDEVIL may be another Marvel comic superhero movie rated PG-13, but it is a much darker story than "Spiderman," and parents whose 8 and 9 or even 13-year-olds loved that movie should think carefully before agreeing to let them see this one.
-The fights are very good, but it is clear that that is where most of the creative energy went in this movie.
-Affleck does not act very much, and if he did, most of it would be hidden by Murdock's sunglasses and Daredevil's mask.
+DAREDEVIL may be another Marvel comic superhero movie rated PG-13, but it's a much darker story than Spider-Man.
+Parents whose 8- and 9- or even 13-year-olds loved that movie should think carefully before agreeing to let them see this one.
+The fights are very good, but it's clear that's where most of the creative energy went in this movie.
+Affleck doesn't act very much, and if he did, most of it would be hidden by Murdock's sunglasses and Daredevil's mask.